 As of right now, there is no specific medicine or vaccine for the virus.
 Until a treatment passes clinical trials, support for people with confirmed cases of COVID-19 will focus on managing their symptoms.

-In the meantime, researchers are working on developing a vaccine.
-There are at least 30 companies and academic institutions are trying to develop a vaccine.
+In the meantime, researchers are working on developing a vaccine and several companies have started or announced clinical trials that will be starting over the next few months.
 On March 3, Anthony Fauci, the Director of the National Institute of Allergy and Infectious Diseases commented in Washington, DC that, “It will take at least a year and a half to have a vaccine we can use.”
 It may not be ready for another 18 months, but the Director-General of the WHO is confident that they have the tools to contain the virus in the meantime.
 On March 16, 2020 the first clinical trial for a vaccine began with 45 healthy adults volunteering to be inoculated, and since then at least three other countries have also started vaccine trials.
 On April 6, 2020, Invio Pharmaceuticals announced they would begin clinical trials in Kansas City and Philadelphia.
 Similarly, Johnson & Johnson announced they would begin clinical trials on a vaccine as early as September.
 Companies outside the U.S. are also working on vaccines, CanSino Biologics of China, began a second phase of vaccine testing on April 14, 2020.
 On May 18, 2020, Moderna announced that the COVID-19 vaccine they've been testing appears to be "safe and able to stimulate an immune response against the virus."
 Both the Moderna and Pfizer vaccines have moved to the final stage of human testing and Novavax announced encouraging results in two preliminary studies.
 Johnson & Johnson also began the final stages of a clinical trial in September, 2020.
 While the trials are still in the early phase, this signals a step in the right direction.
 As of June 22, 2020, there are at least 140 vaccines in clinical trials and 20 in Phases I-III of human trials.

 Everything else you need to know about coronavirus (COVID-19)

 Your risk for transmission living in the U.S.